-This Fall, I made the switch to teaching for proficiency using comprehensible input in my high school French and Spanish classrooms.
+This Fall, I made the switch to teaching for proficiency using comprehensible input in my high school French classroom.
 It worked so well that I’m never looking back!
 Since my school runs on block schedule, I had the opportunity to do a trial run with my first semester implementing a few strategies at a time.
 With a fresh set of classes coming to my room, I’m fully diving in from Day 1!

 Show Them You Like Them

 How you greet students and make them feel welcome is your kids’ first impression.
 Be outside your door and greet each student warmly on their way in.
 My students are high schoolers, so I like to shake their hands or do hi-fives depending on the vibe they give off.

 *Note about first day nerves–are you worried about whether your kids will like you?
 That used to matter to me alot, because I teach with love and a big part of my classroom management philosophy is based on mutual like and respect.

 STOP worrying about whether your kids like you, and show your kids that YOU like THEM.

 Compliment their clothes, congratulate their bravery if they volunteer the first day, ask about their other classes, tell them you like their name and want to pronounce it correctly.
 Make it clear that YOU are interested in THEM and they will receive the message loud and clear that you love them and respect them.
 They will follow suit.